The signs and symptoms of benign paroxysmal positional vertigo (BPPV) may include:

 - Numbness or tingling

-The signs and symptoms listed above may signal a more serious problem, such as stroke or a cardiac condition.
+The signs and symptoms listed above may signal a more serious problem.

 You Are ...
 The Campaign for Mayo Clinic